How to capture and leverage your organization’s tacit knowledge.

 Finding the right knowledge sharing platform.

 Unfortunately, many companies don’t know what knowledge sharing solutions are available to them or even why they might need it.
-It can be difficult to identify your organization’s knowledge management and sharing issues until you’ve actually implemented a solution — and have data in hand showing just how much time was being wasted before, and just how much more productive your company has become.
+It can be difficult to identify your company’s knowledge management and sharing issues until you’ve actually implemented a solution.
+It’s crucial to have data in-hand showing just how much time was being wasted before, and just how much more productive your company has become.

-Being able to source, capture, store, and share tacit knowledge, in a way that also successfully translates the abstract methods in which it was learned, will lead to a paradigm shift in any company.
+Being able to source, capture, store, and share tacit knowledge, while translating the abstract methods in which it was learned, leads to a paradigm shift in any company.